 Total Staffing.
-The Operating Budget includes 1,214 positions in 2023.
-This is a net increase of 18 positions compared to the 2022 levels approved by the Board.
+The Operating Budget includes 1,221 positions in 2023.
+This is a net increase of 25 positions compared to the 2022 levels approved by the Board.
 Additional staff are requested in several areas as discussed later in this document.
 Despite significant credit union asset growth, total NCUA staffing has remained within a relatively narrow range since 2017, as shown in the chart below.

-Note: NCUA staffing in this chart excludes positions funded by the CLF.
+Note: NCUA staffing in this chart excludes positions funded by the Central Liquidity Facility.

 The 2023-2024 budget reflects NCUA staffing levels as positions in order to simplify the presentation of current and proposed employee levels.
 The budget also makes permanent several previously authorized positions within the total NCUA staffing plan in order to ensure transparency about overall staffing levels.
-In past years, the NCUA reflected budgeted staffing levels as FTEs, which is a presentation that accounts for staffing vacancies, part-time schedules, and other variability in employee levels.
+In past years, the NCUA reflected budgeted staffing levels as full-time equivalents (FTEs), which is a presentation that accounts for staffing vacancies, part-time schedules, and other variability in employee levels.

 Pay and Benefits.
-Pay and benefits increase by \$12.7 million in 2023, or 5.0 percent compared to 2022, for a total of \$267.1 million.
-The cost of new positions included in the 2023 budget makes up \$2.4 million of the \$12.7 million increase.
+Pay and benefits increase by \$12.9 million in 2023, or 5.1 percent compared to 2022, for a total of \$267.3 million.
+The cost of new positions included in the 2023 budget makes up \$4.0 million of the \$12.9 million increase.

-The 2023 budget includes a net increase of 18 new positions compared to 2022 staffing levels.
-Within this total, seven net new positions are added to the NCUA regional staff to increase the number of specialist examiners and supervisory specialists.
-In addition, the budget funds one new Ombudsman position to provide a dedicated resource for issues facing credit unions and other public stakeholders, two new positions for the Office of Consumer and Financial Protection to expand its consumer financial protection function, two positions for the Office of Examination and Insurance to better align the office's operating divisions and strengthen its bank secrecy program, one new positions for the Office of General Counsel to support regulatory and legislative functions, two new positions for the Office of the Executive Director to strengthen the agency's credit-union-focused financial technology and access team, and one new position for the Office of the Chief Financial Officer to strengthen planning and budget formulation processes.
-The budget also makes permanent two positions previously authorized within the total NCUA staffing plan: one for the Office of Ethics Counsel to consolidate the regional ethics program and one for the Office of Credit Union Resources and Expansion to support credit unions by providing technical advice about chartering and field of membership matters.
+The 2023 budget recommends a net increase of 25 new positions compared to 2022 staffing levels.
+Within this total, 10 net new positions are added to the NCUA regional staff to increase the number of specialist examiners and supervisory specialists.
+In addition, the budget funds two new positions for a new Office of the Ombudsman to provide a resource for issues facing credit unions and other public stakeholders, two new positions for the Office of Consumer and Financial Protection to expand its consumer financial protection function, three positions for the Office of Examination and Insurance to better align the office's operating divisions and strengthen its credit and bank secrecy programs, one new position for the Office of General Counsel to support regulatory and legislative functions, one new position for the Office of Minority and Women Inclusion to support the agency's special emphasis programs, and one new position for the Office of the Chief Financial Officer to strengthen planning and budget formulation processes.

+The budget also makes permanent five positions previously authorized within the total NCUA staffing plan: one position for the Office of National Examination and Supervision to strengthen data modeling capabilities, two positions for the Office of Credit Union Resources and Expansion to support credit unions by providing technical advice about chartering and field of membership matters, one position in the Office of Examination and Insurance to strengthen analysis of risks within the credit union system, and one position for the Office of Ethics Counsel to consolidate the regional ethics program.1

 Travel.
-The travel budget increases by \$4.0 million in 2023, or 22.0 percent compared to 2022, for a total of \$22.0 million.
-The increase in travel does not represent a typical annual travel adjustment because the 2022 travel budget was significantly lower than pre-pandemic years due to restricted travel during the pandemic.
+The travel budget increases by \$5.0 million in 2023, or 27.5 percent compared to 2022, for a total of \$23.0 million.
+The increase in travel does not represent a typical annual travel adjustment because the 2022 budget was lower due to restricted travel during the pandemic.
 The 2023 budget assumes that travel will return to approximately 75 percent of its pre-pandemic levels.
 The NCUA will continue to seek to contain travel costs by use of offsite examination procedures and virtual options for training when suitable for the desired outcomes.
 Additionally, the NCUA plans to hold a national training conference for its staff in 2023 and more internal and external meeting events than in 2022.